Practical tips and tools for growing a business

 The human brain processes an image 60 thousand times faster than text, which means that if images are posted on a website or in social networks, they will always create the first impression of a company even before reading any sentence.
 If the posted image will be of low quality, or out of context, it will accordingly create a bad first impression of the company.
 As is well known, the first impression is often decisive for the client to understand whether he wants to start cooperation with the company.

-Involvement of the investor in the company after the investment
+The investor's involvement in the company after the investment

 Working in the field of venture capital , we have often encountered businessmen's concerns about the investor's participation in the company after the investment has been made.
 This fear is both about the board/council member appointed by the investor and his powers, as well as the share control in the company.

-It goes without saying that the fear of losing unanimous control is not justified, especially when it comes to investments made by professional investors (companies or individuals whose main occupation is making investments).
+Needless to say, the fear of losing unanimous control is not justified, especially when it comes to investments made by professional investors (companies or individuals whose main occupation is making investments).
 Investors are ready to invest in the company mainly due to great faith in the management team (founders) and their ability to achieve good profit and growth figures in the future.
 Thus, the role of investors after the investment remains at the level of investment control or providing general advice, relying on the fact that the other participants will provide the management of the company.
 Accordingly, everyone does their job.

 It is important to remember that the goal of investors is to make money by making good investment decisions by investing in multiple industries and companies.
 Without management and other participants (or in conflict with them), such a goal cannot be achieved.
 Investors' role in a company is typically limited to board or board positions, which provide the opportunity to "look after" their investment, as well as share advice and contacts where they can be useful.
 The better the company and its management team perform, the less control and advice is needed.
 Therefore, I strongly advise entrepreneurs to avoid the phrase "just looking for money" when addressing potential investors, because it indicates four things: